 In addition to learning about fuels reduction, residents will also have a chance to visit with Colorado State Forest Service, FireWise and La Plata County personnel and learn about actions they can take to reduce their wildfire risk, improve forest health and identify beetles.
 At 10 a.m. there will be a “Walk and Talk” weed identification and eradication session with Rod Cook, La Plata County weed manager.

 Volunteers are welcome!
-Whether you have one hour or three hours, put on a long sleeve shirt, grab a pair of work gloves and come join us.
-We'll have tools for your use and refreshments will be provided.
+Put on a long sleeve shirt, grab a pair of work gloves and come join us.
+We’ll have tools for your use and refreshments will be provided.

 Additional personal and community project ideas can be found at www.WildfirePrepDay.org.
 Thanks for doing your part to make our community more wildfire prepared.